feathersui/feathersui-starling/documentation/help/markdown/tab-bar.md

 ## The Basics

-Let's start by creating a tab bar, setting it's data provider to display a few tabs, and adding it to the display list:
+First, let's create a `TabBar` control, set its data provider to display a few tabs, and add it to the display list:

 ``` code
 var tabs:TabBar = new TabBar();